Childcare Wellbeing Initiative

 Shining the Light on You

 Shining the Light on You is an evidence-based wellbeing program designed specifically for family child care (FCC) professionals and offered in both English and Spanish.
 The program includes weekly virtual sessions co-facilitated by a Health and Wellness Coach (HWC) and an Early Childhood Education Coach and three individual coaching sessions with the HWC.
 The sessions are specifically designed to 1) develop individual and group wellbeing goals; 2) provide ongoing monitoring and support, and; 3) connect participants with existing community resources to meet goals.
 HWC is built upon a foundation of behavior change theories, motivational strategies and effective communication approaches from psychology, medicine, public health and related fields.
 The Shining the Light program is approved for up to 15 hours of quality assured professional development hours for FCC professionals through the Delaware Institute for Excellence in Early Childhood.
-The program first began in the Fall of 2020 and is currently in its sixth cohort.
-Since Fall 2020, Shining the Light has reached more than 50 FCC professionals in the state of Delaware, with hopes of expanding in the near future.
+The program first began in the Fall of 2020 and is currently in its seventh cohort.
+Since Fall 2020, Shining the Light has reached more than 65 FCC professionals in the state of Delaware, with hopes of expanding in the near future.
 Click here for more information about Shining the Light.

 Family Child Care Professional Surveys